aslanides/aixijs/README.md

 - Thompson Sampling
 - (Tabular) QLearning/SARSA

-For more details, see the documentation/explanation that accompanies the demos themselves.
+See the [main site](http://aslanides.github.io/aixijs) for more details, documentation, and demos.

 Note: this is built using features from ECMAScript 2015 (ES6).
 For this reason, we highly recommend running on Google Chrome, since we're not supporting other browsers.